-The scholarship award is determined by eligibility in the National School Lunch

-Program, which is based on household size and overall income guidelines.
-If you do not participate in this program, a letter of financial need/hardship is will be required.
+The scholarship award is determined by eligibility in the National School Lunch Program, which is based on household size and overall income guidelines.
+If you do not participate in this program, a letter of financial need/hardship is required.
 Additional information may be requested if submitting a letter of financial need/hardship.

-- a.
-SCHOLARSHIP APPLICATION TERMS AND GUIDELINES: - i.
-A letter of financial need or a copy of the letter proving participation in the Free/Reduced Lunch Program must be provided at the time of application.
-Incomplete applications will not be considered. - ii.
-Please provide Rremaining payment can be made by credit card, cash, or check made payable to: City of Gahanna.
+a.
+SCHOLARSHIP APPLICATION TERMS AND GUIDELINES:

+- A letter of financial need or letter proving participation in the Free/Reduced Lunch Program must be provided at the time of application.
+Incomplete applications will not be considered. - Remaining payment can be made by credit card, cash, or check made payable to: City of Gahanna.
 Registration will not be processed until program payment has been confirmed. - iii.
 All scholarships are subject to availability of funds and class space.
 The scholarships are awarded on a first-come, first-serve basis for eligible recipients. - iv.
-All fees are based off the appropriate resident or non-resident rate of the program/membership for which they are applying. - v.
-Participant must attend the program for which they receive scholarship funds to be eligible to receive funds the following year. - vi.
+All fees are based off the appropriate resident or non-resident rate of the program/membership for which they are applying. - Participant must attend the program for which they receive scholarship funds to be eligible to receive funds the following year. - vi.
 School District Free Lunch recipients qualify for the 75% Scholarship.
 Reduced Lunch recipients qualify for the 50% Scholarship.
 Applicants do not need to be students at Gahanna-Jefferson Public Schools to qualify.